Bristol Weekend Getaway Ideas (Incl. Good Food)

 Bath

-How far from Bristol: 30 mins drive
+How Far—30 mins drive

 If you’re living in Bristol, I believe you’ve been to Bath before, right?
 But do you know there’s a very much worth-seeing bridge in Bath?